Why Is Checking for Compromised Passwords Important?

 Antivirus platforms like Norton or BitDefender also provide dark web monitoring services.
 This information will tell you whether your passwords are being sold or distributed in illegal marketplaces.

-How To Fix Compromised Passwords
+How to Fix Compromised Passwords

 If you discover that your data has been breached, you need to change your compromised credentials immediately.
 With regular password checks and dark web monitoring services, you can prevent the worst-case scenarios of exposure.